A gratitude practice you probably haven’t tried before

 Gratitude and positive thinking are very much like a muscle – the more you work at it and strengthen your practice, the stronger you will feel!
 It may feel weird and uncomfortable at first, (especially in hard circumstances) but it will get easier the more you do it.

-**COMING SOON: We’ve published the My Grateful Five practice into a journal.
-Available in 4 different colours (rose gold, robin’s egg blue, forest green, and purple), it will be available for purchase online and in-store at Southcenter Mall in Calgary approximately November 1!
+**We’ve published the My Grateful Five practice into a journal.
+Available in 4 different colours (rose gold, robin’s egg blue, forest green, and purple), you can buy it online or in-store at Southcenter Mall in Calgary approximately November 1!